vpayno/exercism-workspace/go/difference-of-squares/diffsquares-doc.md

 import "diffsquares"
 ```

-Package diffsquares finds the difference between the square of the sum and the sum of the squares of the first N natural numbers\.
+Package diffsquares finds the difference between the square of the sum and the sum of the squares of the first N natural numbers.

 <details><summary>Example (Square Of Sum Brute Force)</summary>
 <p>